-The 'Voicemail' Template:
+The "Voicemail" Template:

 Leaving both a voicemail and a follow-up email is the classic jab-right hook of the email marketing world.
 Voicemail and email are often ignored individually, but a voicemail and email one-two enjoys much higher response rates.
-It tells them that you tried reaching out to them that but they weren't available, and so you thought it would be more convenient to drop them an email.
+It tells them that you tried reaching out to them that but they weren't available, so you thought it would be more convenient to drop them an email.

-The 'Sale' Template:
+The "Sale" Template:

 No one likes missing out on a sale.
 It's almost too easy to provoke action by alerting a customer to a narrow window of opportunity in which to save money (assuming the customer is interested in the product).

 Most of your work is done in the subject line.
 Do nothing other than say how much is off and for how long.
-The body of the email will, very concisely, describe the benefits of making the purchase.
+The body of the email should, very concisely, describe the benefits of making the purchase.